DMChernowitz/StochasticScheduler/readme.md

 2. For each state found in steps 1.ii and 1.iv, repeat step 1 with it as the current state.
 If a state was current in an earlier iteration, skip it.
 3. When all states added have been current through steps 1.i-1.v once, the state space is complete.
 Terminate.

 In summary, task dependencies and resource availability determine the possible states, and the possible transitions.
 State-space is built recursively.
 The repo implements this in the module `src/StateSpace.py` with the method `StateSpace._graph_from_tasks()`.
 Once this graph is fully constructed, we can use it to fill out the CSDP contingency table.
+Or we can visualize it, see `StateSpace.visualize_state_space()` in the [StateSpace docs](#statespace).

-### Obtaining the contingency table
+### Obtaining the Contingency Table

-This section contains, in my eyes, the most important original contribution of the repo.
+This subsection contains, in my eyes, the most important original contribution of the repo.
 I will explain obtaining the contingency table with the aid of a tiny toy project.
 There are two tasks, no constraints, and their durations are exponential / Erlang, tabulated below:

 | Task id | # Stages | Avg. time per stage | Dependencies | Resource requirements |
 |---------|----------|---------------------|--------------|-----------------------|